iamkahvi/iamkahvi.github.io/_posts/2018-09-12-Volunteer Robot.md

 ### Hide Empty Days Feature

+The Volunteer Robot often displayed days on the event page which didn't contain any shifts.
+This meant a lot of unecessary scrolling for users.

 My strategy was to cycle through each day that would be displayed on the event page and check if the day had a shift.
 Fortunately, this check was relatively simple after looking into different SQL queries.